 One person dead after early-morning crash on Highway 30 in Geismar

-GEISMAR - Officials are investigating a two-vehicle crash on Highway 30 early Tuesday morning that left one person dead.
+GEISMAR - A Baton Rouge woman was killed in a two-vehicle crash on Highway 30 early Tuesday morning in Ascension Parish.

 The crash happened on Highway 30 between LA-3115 and Gateway Drive.
-Officials said two people were injured and extrication was required for one of the drivers involved.
-It was later confirmed there was one fatality following the crash.
+William Kaufman, 32, was driving on Highway 30.
+At the same time, an Infiniti was also driving on the highway in the opposite direction.

+For reasons yet unclear, Kaufman's vehicle veered into the opposing lane and collided head-on with the Infiniti.
+Tina Gettridge, the 32-year-old front passenger riding with Kaufman, was not wearing a seatbelt at the time of the crash and was pronounced dead on the scene.

+Kaufman and the driver of the Infiniti were also injured and taken to the hospital.

 Trending News

-Highway 30 was closed in both directions while officials worked to manage the crash.
-Traffic is being diverted at LA-73 and LA-3115.
+Highway 30 was closed in both directions while officials worked to cleared up the crash.
+Highway 30 was closed for hours Tuesday morning while clean-up efforts took place.

 More News